GoogleChromeLabs/puppy-content/content/en-US/api/textRendering.md

 `"geometricPrecision"`
 The browser emphasizes geometric precision over rendering speed and legibility.
-Certain aspects of fonts, don't scale linearly(ex: Kerning).
+Certain aspects of fonts, don't scale linearly(e.g. kerning).
 Geometric Precision can make text using those fonts look good.

 Another usage of `geometricPrecision`is that it allows user to scale text